dddrrreee/cs140e-win19/labs/lab10-shell/README.md

    1. Run the program in a thread.
    2. Add `&` to your commands so you can run multiple programs at once.
-   3. Add a `set timeout <secs>` command so that you can limit the runtime of programs (to catch when they inf loop).
+   3. Add a `set timeout <secs>` command so that you can limit the runtime of programs (to catch when they infinite loop).
    4. Add the ability to run shell scripts (not hard, but fun).

 ----------------------------------------------------------------------